santis1001/Logo_Maker/README.md

 node index.js
 ```
 ### Overall functionality
-The main function uses the inquirer pachage to prompt the user with a series of questions define in the question object array.
+The main function uses the inquirer package to prompt the user with a series of questions define in the question object array.
 The `inquirer.prompt()` method returns a promise that resolves with the user's answers.
 Which then the selected shape is extracted from answers object.
 Using the shape selected from the answers to import a module dynamically and instanciate the class, and pass the answers to the class constructor invoke the `render()` function and pass it to the `SaveSVG()` function.
 ```js
 function init() {
     inquirer.prompt(questions).then((answers) => {